qmsstudios/uosstructure/Course Descriptions/Department of Aesthetics & Art Course Descriptions.md

 Research-focused examination of relationships between artistic practice, aesthetic experience, and cognitive processes.
 Integrates advanced theories from cognitive science with philosophical aesthetics to develop sophisticated accounts of how art engages with, reveals, or transforms cognitive structures and processes.

 ### AA750: Aesthetics and the Philosophy of Mind
 Explores connections between aesthetic theory and philosophical accounts of mind, consciousness, and cognition.
 Examines how aesthetic phenomena inform or challenge theories of mind, and how different philosophical approaches to mind shape understanding of aesthetic experience.
-Students develop original theoretical frameworks connecting these domains.
+Students develop original theoretical frameworks connecting these domains.[/su_spoiler]